stackbuilders/sshd-lint/README.md

 # sshd-lint

-The ssh daemon is the front door to your servers.
-It's unfortunate that the configuration file for this important part of your system is unhelpful in detecting settings that are almost always a bad idea. `sshd-lint` checks a `sshd_config` file for adherence to security best practices.
+The ssh daemon is the front door to your server.
+It's unfortunate that the parser for `sshd_config` file is unhelpful in detecting incorrectly-entered configuration options or settings that may leave your system open to attackers. `sshd-lint` checks a `sshd_config` file for adherence to security best practices.
 It warns about repeated configuration lines, contradictory settings in the same file, and settings that don't adhere to best practices.

 It can be run from the command line to show suggestions for your `sshd_config` file, or an option can be provided to emit nagios-compatible output so that